wihl/math23c-project/README.md

 `hw11q6.R` - initial investigation of data for Homework 11, Question 6

-`writeup2.Rmd` - script that loads all the data, explores it and does the analysis.
-This script also generates the writeup2.R file to be submitted.
+`highlights.Rmd` - script that loads all the data, explores it and does the analysis.
+This script also generates the long script R file to be submitted.

 `onepage.Rmd` - one page handout that explains the dataset and summarizes the analysis